Murder of Davontae Williams: Testimony

 Dr. Daniel Konzelmann, a medical examiner for Tarrant County, testified for the prosecution.
 He said that Davontae's body was so bruised and scarred that he initially suspected blunt trauma as the cause of death.
 He stated that Davontae was not fed adequately and that his diet was so deficient in protein that his body had begun to break down fat and muscle; he testified that the lack of protein also made it difficult for Davontae's wounds to heal.
 Konzelmann said that Davontae had very little fat around his heart, which he said was a highly unusual feature in a child.
 One of Davontae's sisters, who had been adopted by the time of the trial, testified that Coleman had lived with the family and sometimes tied Davontae up.

 Defense witnesses included a physician who testified that Davontae died from aspirating his own vomit, not from malnutrition.
 A psychological associate who had evaluated Davontae in 1999 said that he had developmental delays which included speech problems, and that he needed to have grown up in a stable environment to develop properly.
 Addressing the prosecution's opening statement claims, a forensic consultant said that the blood on the golf club represented transfer of blood, not spatter, indicating that Davontae was not hit with the club.

 Davontae's first grade teacher at Webb Elementary School in Arlington testified about his behavior.
 She said that he had seemed capable of learning but that he was highly distractible.
 She said that because of his behavioral issues, it was often necessary to have him sit next to her in the classroom.

 Verdict and sentence

 At the end of the trial, the jury deliberated for an hour before convicting Coleman of capital murder.
 In the punishment phase of the trial, Coleman's attorneys raised several potential mitigating circumstances in an attempt to spare Coleman a death sentence, including the illicit nature of her conception, her early exposure to alcohol and drugs, and the abuse that caused her to end up in foster care.
 A child abuse expert testified for the defense about the intergenerational effects of abuse.
 Coleman's lawyers also said that Coleman had bipolar disorder.
-The jury rejected the mitigating circumstances and sentenced Coleman to the death penalty.
+The jury rejected the mitigating circumstances and sentenced Coleman to death.